Monitors

 Key Takeaway

-Don't buy this for HDR performance.
-The certification is real, but SDR is where it shines, and the tone mapping holds back cinematic HDR content.
+Don't buy this for HDR content consumption.
+The certification is real, but the tone mapping holds it back.
+Treat HDR as a bonus, not a feature.

 In-Depth Analysis